China’s Tax and Fee Cuts Extended or Released After 2021 Two Sessions

 Reduced CIT for small and low-profit enterprises

 In March, the 2021 Government Work Report proposes to halve the corporate income tax (CIT) liability of small and low-profit enterprises for the portion of taxable income not exceeding RMB 1 million (approx. US$150,000) based on the preferential policies already in force.
-On April 7, 2021, the SAT released the official document, the SAT Announcement No.8, to clarify the policy.
+On April 7, 2021, the STA released the official document, the STA Announcement No.8, to clarify the policy.

 With the new policy in effect, all small and low-profit enterprises can enjoy: